MicrosoftDocs/dynamics-365-fraud-protection/content/fraud-label-schema.md

 search.audienceType:
   - admin

-title: View fraud label schema
+title: View labels schema
 ---

-# View fraud label schema
+# View labels schema

-This topic outlines the schema for the fraud label API.
+This topic outlines the schema for the labels API.

 Note the following formatting guidelines throughout: